-There is something blissfully ephemeral about a farmers’ market.
+Nothing is more local, more neighborly…in a word, more American, than a farmers’ market.
+These quaint outdoor markets have it all.
+Food trucks, crafts, organic food, plants, flowers, baked goods, jams, jellies, even locally crafted wines and soaps.
 They all seem to be a cross between peddlers and carnivals, popping in and out of existence weekly like a particle in quantum physics.
-Yet, in many ways, these markets are the basis for a great spring, summer, and fall, as local growers offer up their best products direct to the consumer.
+Every week they change.
+Every week they surprise.
+Every week they give us a great reason to get out of the house and go walking.
+In essence, Farmers’ markets are the social nexus of our communities.
+In many ways, these markets are the basis for a great spring, summer, and fall, as local growers offer up their best products direct to the consumer.

 Farm to table and eat locally grown are huge movements.
 And they make culinary and fiscal sense.
 Eating local is not only supportive of the local agriculture community, but it is also healthier for our bodies, our wallets and our planet.
 Nothing embodies this feel good, from the inside out, concept like local farmers’ markets and our area is blessed with several.